 - Casselman Archive of Islamic and Mudejar Spain: over 4,000 images spanning the seventh to the seventeenth century architecture in Spain covering Muslim, Jewish & Christian eras

-- The Cell: an Image Library: a "public repository of reviewed and annotated images, videos, and animations of cells from a variety of organisms" - also features animations of cells from a variety of organisms showing their architecture, intracellular functionalities and both their normal & abnormal processes
+- Cell Image Library: a "public repository of reviewed and annotated images, videos, and animations of cells from a variety of organisms" - also features animations of cells from a variety of organisms showing their architecture, intracellular functionalities and both their normal & abnormal processes

 - Health video & image resources

 - IMF Videos: from the International Monetary Fund

-- Imperial War Museum: photographs, films, videos & sound archives of twentieth & twenty-first century war
+- Imperial War Museums: collections: photographs, films, videos & sound archives of twentieth & twenty-first century war

-- NASA GRIN: Great Images in NASA: high quality collection of images of significant historical interest scanned at high resolution in several sizes - collection intended for the media, publishers & the public - you should always reference the copyright holder for any images you use in reports or assignments
+- NASA on the Commons: high quality collection of images of significant historical interest scanned at high resolution in several sizes - collection intended for the media, publishers & the public - you should always reference the copyright holder for any images you use in reports or assignments

 - NASA Technical Reports Server (NTRS): includes the NIX Collection of citations, images, films & videos downloaded from the NASA Image eXchange - images are generally available for educational & information purposes but please check the copyright statement relating to each image